LucasdeCastro/lucasdecastro/README.md

 ### Hi there 👋, I'm Lucas

-## I'm a Developer, Nerd, Geek and I have a dogs!
+## I'm a Developer, Nerd, Geek and I have one dogs!

 - 🌱  I’m currently learning everything 🤣
 - 🥅  2022 Goals: Contribute more to Open Source projects